rudidude86/gura-lang.github.io/documents/Mapping-Process.md

 As you've already seen above,
-when a function with `:map` attribute takes a list, it will evaluate each value in the list and returns a list containing results.
+when a function with `:map` attribute takes a list, it will evaluate each value in the list immediately and returns a list containing the results.
-Following that rule, you may think the call for it as above could return `[nil, nil, nil]`.
+Considering that rule, you may think the calling it as above could return `[nil, nil, nil]`.

 But, in reality, it returns a single `nil`.

-Implicit Mapping is designed to work as a repeating mechanism.
+Implicit Mapping is designed to work as a generic repeating mechanism.
-If a function is expected to always return some meaningless value such as `nil`, creating a list that contains such values absolutely makes no sense.
+If a function is expected to always return some meaningless value such as `nil`, creating a list that contains such values through a repeating process absolutely makes no sense.
-To avoid that vain process, Implicit Mapping would only create a list when a valid value appears as the result.
+To avoid that vain process, Implicit Mapping would only create a list when a valid value appears in the result.

 Consider a function below that simply returns the given value as its result.